Shaheed-colab/Data/README.md

-# Data
+# PYTORCH
-This data can be only for 5 fruits not involve any another food items
+This projects and data is build to based on pytorch module and own datasets and some pytorch datasets